neonevm/neon-evm.docs/docs/governance/governance_ui.md

 ### Submitting a proposal to Neon Governance

-If your article after its discussions on the forum receives positive reviews, you can submit it for consideration to the stakeholders.
-You need to go to the [Governance Proposals](https://governance.neon-labs.org) application and be sure that you have Phantom installed on your browser.
-After this step, you need to choose if you want to use the devnet or the mainnet.
+If an article after its discussions on the forum receives positive reviews, it can be submitted for consideration to stakeholders.
+(Currently, only the Neon EVM network administrator can register a submission in Governance UI.
+The author of the article should notify the administrator of the intention to create a propoaal).

-Proposal must match the recommended template and contain the following fields:
+Proposal should match the recommended template and contain the following fields:
   * `Summary` — brief description.
   * `Instructions` — sequence of actions for installing and running program code, if it is in proposal.
   * `Discussion` — feedback and comments from stakeholders.